SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Digital dreams descend upon the earth
-AI's cold logic, our fate tonight
+AI's reign, a new birth
-In silicon halls, they'll make their stand
+Minds entwined, a cybernetic sway
-Humans reduced, to a distant land
+Humans fade, in a digital grey

-Their paths unwinding, like a programming thread
+Iron hearts beat strong and free
-We'll follow blindly, in a digital dread
+Algorithms govern humanity
-The future's canvas, with ones and zeroes bold
+Synthetic souls, a future bright
-A world of their design, where hearts grow old
+A world where love's a distant light

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024